as234545/Instant-Messaging-app/README.md

 How to use:
 ------------------
-1 - After downloading and unzipping the file, open the java files in NetBeans.
+1- After downloading and unzipping the file, open the java files in NetBeans.
-2 - In line 18 in the TcpClient.java file put the server ip address.
+2- In line 18 in the TcpClient.java file put the server ip address.
-3 - first run the TcpServer.java file then the TcpClient.java file
+3- first run the TcpServer.java file then the TcpClient.java file.
+4- new you should have a IM application runing.

 contain:
 ------------------